Brasilagro - Cia Bras de Prop Agricolas Stock Gives Every Indication Of Being Modestly Overvalued

 - By GF Value

-The stock of Brasilagro - Cia Bras de Prop Agricolas (NYSE:LND, 30-year Financials) is believed to be modestly overvalued, according to GuruFocus Value calculation.
+The stock of Brasilagro - Cia Bras de Prop Agricolas (NYSE:LND, 30-year Financials) gives every indication of being modestly overvalued, according to GuruFocus Value calculation.
 GuruFocus Value is GuruFocus' estimate of the fair value at which the stock should be traded.
 It is calculated based on the historical multiples that the stock has traded at, the past business growth and analyst estimates of future business performance.
 If the price of a stock is significantly above the GF Value Line, it is overvalued and its future return is likely to be poor.
 On the other hand, if it is significantly below the GF Value Line, its future return will likely be higher.
-At its current price of $4 per share and the market cap of $316.7 million, Brasilagro - Cia Bras de Prop Agricolas stock gives every indication of being modestly overvalued.
+At its current price of $3.9 per share and the market cap of $308.8 million, Brasilagro - Cia Bras de Prop Agricolas stock appears to be modestly overvalued.
 GF Value for Brasilagro - Cia Bras de Prop Agricolas is shown in the chart below.

 Warning!
 GuruFocus has detected 6 Warning Signs with LND.
 Click here to check it out.